I had the privilege of growing up in Montana, a state of rugged land and rugged people.

 Montanans have been slow to adapt drinking good coffee, but are quick to offer you a cup if you stop by.

 When I visit Montana my soul is invigorated.
-I am alive and feel home.
+I’m alive and I’m home.
 I write and photograph like a mad woman, knowing the visit will soon be a vaporous memory.

 In 2005 I received my first digital camera and immediately forged the habit of shooting pictures through the car windows.
 We had driven to Montana for Thanksgiving with the relatives, and I was reluctant to leave.

-The foothills of the Rockies aren’t the towering peaks that demand to be scaled, they’re the mountains of quiet strength and constant presence.
+The foothills of the Rockies aren’t the towering peaks that demand to be conquered, they’re the mountains of quiet strength and constant presence.